micahflee/hacks-leaks-and-revelations/chapter-1/exercise-1-3.md

-# Exercise 1-3: Play With Dangerzone
+# Exercise 1-3: Install and Use Dangerzone

 You can get Dangerzone from [dangerzone.rocks](https://dangerzone.rocks/).